jmattaa/laser/README.md

   - Defaults to use the current directory as git repo.
   - To specify a Git repository: `-g/path/to/git/repo` or `--git-status=/path/to/git/repo`.
+  - Lowercase letters as a status means that the file is not staged.
+And uppercase letters mean that the file is staged.
+  - Status letters:
+    - `A` = added
+    - `M` = modified
+    - `R` = renamed
+    - `T` = type changed

 - `-i` / `--git-ignore`  Displays Git-ignored files.
   - Defaults to use the current directory as git repo.